 The Portland Herald reported on 11 March 1853, that Captain Barclay and Dr Webbers, the Surgeon Superintendent, had attempted to make sure all immigrants were comfortable and happy in an almost competitive way.
 However the voyage was also reported as arduous with much illness and over twenty deaths.
 Measles claimed many of those that died.

 The Diwell family disembarked and stayed in Portland for another five years before moving to the Casterton area.
 William was a bricklayer and left the ship on his own account.
-James Harman was to be engaged by a Mr Robertson of Port Fairy for six months with wages of £50.
+James Harman was engaged by Mr Robertson at Boodcarra near Port Fairy for six months with wages of £50.

 It is doubtful the two families came together again until 1945 when my grandparents, William Gamble and Linda Hadden were married in Hamilton.

 I have done some extra research on the other passengers aboard the Duke of Richmond.
 A number moved to the Byaduk area.
 Some of the family names include Clarke, Everett, Gibbons, Looker, McIntyre, Merry, Patman and Spong.
 There were several families from Cambridgeshire.
 If anyone had family on the Duke of Richmond“, it would be great to hear from you.